SOUTH FLORIDA BURN INJURY ATTORNEY

 - Physical Therapy: Therapy that is focused on strength, movement, range of motion, and other mechanically sound needs of the body.
 It is used to train the body to regain those lost attributes in order to promote recovery

 - Pressure Garments: Special clothes or wraps that are tight-fitting and elastic, designed to reduce scarring and comfort the skin.

-- Second-Degree Burn: This is the middle step in degrees of burns and has two levels, the partial-thickness burn and the full-thickness burn.
-This burn produces painful blisters and sometimes also has a partial destruction of the lower level of skin, the dermis.
+- Second-Degree Burn: This is the middle step in degrees of burns and has two levels, the partial-thickness burn, and the full-thickness burn.
+This burn produces painful blisters and sometimes also has partial destruction of the lower level of the skin, called the dermis.

 - Silver Nitrate: An antiseptic that is used in burn cases.